What is ISO 9001? 2015 Revision Overview & Certification Benefits

 What is an ISO 9001:2015 quality management system?

-Supporting an organization’s aims and objectives, a quality management system (QMS) documents the processes, procedures, and responsibilities for achieving quality policies and objectives.
+Supporting an organization’s aims and objectives, an ISO 9001 quality management system (QMS) documents the processes, procedures, and responsibilities for achieving quality policies and objectives.
 Based on seven quality management principles, the ISO 9001:2015 certification defines the way an organization operates to meet the requirements of its customers and stakeholders:

 - Customer focus